Your shopping cart is empty!

 USE POSITIVE AFFIRMATIONS

-If you love positive affirmations then here’s another 20 for you to try.
-And if you’re new to using them here’s more about how to use affirmations to create positive thoughts.
+Here are another 20 positive affirmations for you to try and take a read of this post to learn more about how to use affirmations to create positive thoughts.

-Keep a list of at least 5 things that make you feel amazing and aim to fit as many into your week as possible; this could be as simple as dancing around the house while you take a nostalgic trip through your playlists, taking an extra yoga class, watching the sunrise or even watching a TV show that makes you laugh out loud (Friends, is my choice - makes me laugh every time!).
-Choose what works for you but be sure that it supports you on your path.
+Keep a list of at least 5 things that make you feel amazing and aim to fit as many into your week as possible; this could be as simple as dancing around the house while you take a nostalgic trip through your playlists, taking a restorative yoga class, watching the sunrise or even watching some feel-good TV that makes you laugh - old episodes of Friends always work for me!
+Choose what works for you and be sure to keep it simple.

-I’m all for comfort on those days when life just doesn’t feel good, but I draw the line at unhealthy food because putting junk into our bodies is never going to help us heal.
-Even if it feels great in the moment, you know that the effect soon wears off and you’re left feeling worse than before.
-But, if bad food choices have become a habit, it can take a while to change.
-Be gentle with yourself and take as many small steps as you need; try replacing a few sugary snacks with fruit and exchange the caffeinated drinks for an extra glass of chilled water.
+I’m all for comfort on those days when life just doesn’t feel good, but I draw the line at unhealthy food because it’s a step backwards - even if it can feel good in the moment.
+Poor food choices can become a habit and take a while to change and so be gentle with yourself.
+Take as many small steps as you need; try replacing a few sugary snacks with fruit and exchange the caffeinated drinks for an extra glass of chilled water.
 Each simple choice will help you feel better and more in control of your healing.

 AUTHOR: LEANNA DOOLIN